sandinmyjoints/requests-review/review.rst

 --------------

-The examples I've shown so far only scratch the surface; things get more complicated when you want to send data, maintain a session using a cookie, authenticate to prove your identity--all of which are necessary to do something interesting like share a photo, or tweet.
+The examples I've shown so far only scratch the surface; things get more complicated when you want to send data, authenticate to prove your identity, maintain a session so that a website knows you're the same person as you move from page to page--all of which are necessary to do something interesting like share a photo, or tweet.

-The four verbs defined the HTTP spec--the four verbs of the internet--are get, post, put, and delete.
+The four verbs defined in the HTTP spec--the four verbs of the internet--are get, post, put, and delete.
 They are responsible for, respectively, retrieving, creating, updating, and deleting the digital representations that constitute our online experiences, whether photos or likes or tweets or blog posts or anything else.

 Requests handles all four with aplomb, exposing them through a clean interface that maps to how my mind thinks. urllib2 does not.
 I don't mean to beat up on urllib2; it's older and was designed for a time when the internet was simpler and functioned differently.
-The point I want to make is this: Requests and urllib2 were written using the same language, Python, and technically have nearly the same capabilities, but Requests was crafted in a way that manages and abstracts away unnecessary details, the way a sculpture removes rock until something meaningful remains.
+The point I want to make is this: Requests and urllib2 were written using the same language, Python, and technically have nearly the same capabilities, but Requests was crafted in a way that manages and abstracts away unnecessary details, the way a sculpture removes matter until something meaningful remains.
 Requests is successful because it makes something quite messy in the details look simple and easy, the way a novelist or poet chooses detail to bring shape to an otherwise messy and undifferentiated reality.

 Dealing with Reality